dwu006/lehome/README.md

 ### 4. Eval

 Evaluate your trained policy on the challenge garments.
 The framework supports LeRobot policies (ACT, Diffusion, VLA) and custom implementations.
-> 💡 **Recommendation**: We strongly recommend prioritizing the use of LeRobot policies .
-Only consider using a custom policy if LeRobot does not meet your requirements.

 #### Quick Start